techcto/quickstart-solodev-eks/pages/deploy-via-cloudformation.md

 <a href="#"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_Lite_Header.jpg"/></a>

-# Solodev DCX Enterprise Edition for Kubernetes
+# Solodev CMS Enterprise Edition for Kubernetes
-Designed for enterprise-level demands, Solodev DCX Enterprise Edition for EKS gives you best-of-breed features and advanced capabilities on a secure archtiecture managed by Amazon EKS.
-Launch Solodev DCX in a new EKS cluster or even deploy to an existing cluster.
+Designed for enterprise-level demands, Solodev CMS Enterprise Edition for EKS gives you best-of-breed features and advanced capabilities on a secure archtiecture managed by Amazon EKS.
+Launch Solodev CMS in a new EKS cluster or even deploy to an existing cluster.

 ## Overview
-Solodev DCX Enterprise Edition for Kubernetes on AWS uses a set of YAML templates to (1) optionally create a new EKS cluster, and (2) deploy Solodev DCX to an EKS cluster.
+Solodev CMS Enterprise Edition for Kubernetes on AWS uses a set of YAML templates to (1) optionally create a new EKS cluster, and (2) deploy Solodev CMS to an EKS cluster.

-Full deployment consists of either deploying a new EKS cluster and Solodev DCX to that cluster or deploying Solodev DCX to a preexisting EKS cluster.
+Full deployment consists of either deploying a new EKS cluster and Solodev CMS to that cluster or deploying Solodev CMS to a preexisting EKS cluster.
 All YAML templates are deployed via <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html">AWS CloudFormation</a>.

 ![AWS Diagram](https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_EKS_Architecture.jpg)